Str0nkyK0ng/WaybackExtension/README.md

 ## Usage
 The Wayback Extension searches the Internet Archive Wayback Machine for snapshots of your current page, then displays the content via "diff-like" highlighting.
 It is primarily designed for text changes.

+## Contributors
+Thank you to [Florian Ragwitz](https://github.com/rafl) for helping me out with this!

 ## Options
 Within the options folder you can change the following:
 - Default Highlighting Colors